thoughtbot/superglue/docs/tutorial.md

 ## Hello World

-For this tutorial, you will be building a hello world page.
-Its one page, but we'll add complexity as we progress to highlight the power of Superglue.
+For this tutorial, you will be building a "Hello World" page.
+It's one page, but we'll add complexity as we progress to highlight the power of Superglue.

-Lets build a new rails project:
+Let's build a new rails project:

 ```
 rails new tutorial -j esbuild --skip-hotwire